-The TOE identification is provided by the Card Production Life Cycle Data (CPLCD) of the TOE, located in OTP and in EEPROM.
+The TOE identification is provided by the Card Production Life Cycle Data (CPLCD).
 These data are available by executing a dedicated command.
-Identification data and dedicated command are described in the TOE guidance documentation.

-The TOE and the product differ, as further explained in §1.4.1 TOE definition:
+The TOE and the product differ, as further explained in §2 TOE :

-- The TOE is the eTravel EAC and eTravel SAC applications on MultiApp V31. - The MultiApp V31 product also includes other applets in ROM.
+- The TOE is the eTravel 2.2 EAC and eTravel SAC applications on MultiApp V4. - The MultiApp V4 product also includes other applets.